 bowl of Whole30 jambalaya

-Jambalaya’s combination of meat and shrimp cooked with vegetables is a delicious and nutritious way to eat this comfort food.
-Southern jambalaya can be made is under 30 minutes if you follow my recipe.
+Jambalaya’s combination of meat and shrimp cooked with vegetables is a delicious way to eat this comfort food.
+Southern jambalaya can be made in under 30 minutes if you follow my recipe.
 Plus, it’s Whole30 friendly and keto and low-carb approved.
-You cook everything in just one pot so clean up is a breeze.
+You cook everything in just one pot, so clean up is a breeze.

 How to turn traditional jambalaya into a Whole30 jambalaya recipe